GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

     Options:
     -?, --help
     -i, --input,             Input xml filename (required)
     -r, --restart,           Target restart filename
     -x, --x-partitions,      Number of partitions in the x-direction -y, --y-partitions,      Number of partitions in the y-direction -z, --z-partitions,      Number of partitions in the z-direction -s, --schema,            Name of the output schema -b, --use-nonblocking,   Use non-blocking MPI communication
-    -n, --name,             Name of the problem, used for output -s, --suppress-pinned   Suppress usage of pinned memory for MPI communication buffers -o, --output,           Directory to put the output files -t, --timers,           String specifying the type of timer output.
+    -n, --name,              Name of the problem, used for output -s, --suppress-pinned,   Suppress usage of pinned memory for MPI communication buffers -o, --output,            Directory to put the output files -t, --timers,            String specifying the type of timer output --trace-data-migration,  Trace host-device data migration
-    An input xml must be specified!
+    --pause-for,             Pause geosx for a given number of seconds before starting execution

 Obviously this doesn't do much interesting, but it will at least confirm that the executable runs.
 In typical usage, an input XML must be provided describing the problem to be run, e.g.